vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

 ## Cleaned datasets for analysis

-The ‘timeseries_analysis’ dataset will be the basis of future analyses
+The ‘timeseries_analysis’ dataset will be the basis of all analyses

 ``` r
 # set seed to ensure that we randomly sample the same set of folks in each round